baotri/odin-recipes/README.md

 # odin-recipes
 Brutalist Recipe Site

-This project demonstrates the basic html skills from The Odin Project by buildling a simple recipe site.
+This project demonstrates the basic html skills from The Odin Project by building a simple recipe site.